StoryProof Docs

 - Agent writes code

-storyproof check --spec "..."— finds gaps and bugsstoryproof prove— writes tests, runs them, records evidence- Fix what broke — the agent or you fixes the code
+storyproof check --spec "..."— finds gaps and bugsstoryproof prove— writes tests, runs them, opens report- Fix what broke — the agent or you fixes the code

 storyproof proveagain — confirms the fix